 - Theme Naming: As noted under Sibling Team, all of the fraternal pairs have rhyming (or at least similar) names.

 - True Companions: They're ready to go to extensive lengths for each other's sake.
+Eventually, this extends to Bilbo as well.
 Like the cast members playing the Fellowship in the previous trilogy, this also extends to the actors playing the Dwarves.